rdkcentral/Lightning-CLI/README.md

 lng serve
 ```

-_Run this command in the root of the Lightning App you want to serve_
+_Run this command in the root folder of the Lightning App you want to serve_

 ### Watch